 SBDU frames eventually transitioned to the same style of frame and fork transfer.
 This is SB5794 below, a frame from the start of 1983 displaying the new Reynolds 531c frame transfer and corresponding smaller Reynolds TI fork blade transfer.

 ** NOTE ** The is little evidence to suggest that the SBDU made much use, if any, of the larger style Reynolds shield type fork blade transfer.
 There is no data at all to suggest they used the shield transfer before 1982.
-There is 1 anomaly out of 100 original frames that uses the larger shield style and that was after 1982 (the 753R/T period).
+There is 1 anomaly out of 113 original paint frames that uses the larger shield style on the TI scheme and that was after 1982 (the 753R/T period).

 4. Down Tube Oval Transfer